adityapk00/zecwallet-lite/README.md

-silentdragon-lite is z-Addr first, Sapling compatible wallet lightwallet for hush still in very experimental status!
+SilenDragonLite is z-Addr first, Sapling compatible wallet lightwallet for hush still in very experimental status!
 Use it on your own Risk!

 ## Compiling from source
 * silentdragon is written in C++ 14, and can be compiled with g++/clang++/visual c++.